ddev/ddev/docs/content/users/quickstart.md

 ### Importing a Database

-The `ddev import-db` imports the database for a project.
+The [`ddev import-db`](../users/basics/commands.md#import-db) command imports the database for a project.
 Running this command will prompt you to specify the location of your database import.
 By default `ddev import-db` empties the default `db` database, then loads the provided dump file.
 Most people use it with command flags, like `ddev import-db --src=.tarballs/db.sql.gz`, but it can also prompt for the location of the dump if you only use `ddev import-db`:

 ```bash
 ddev import-db